We Talk Porsche Heritage With Tony Taylor

 Porsche Heritage Working With the Best.

 Our History with Porsche is hardwired.
-Having intertwined with the Porsche Motorsport community alongside our sister company in the repairing, upgrading, and servicing Turbocharges for some of the most exciting Porsche racing legends.
+Having intertwined with the Porsche Motorsport community alongside our sister company in the repairing, upgrading, and servicing of Turbocharges for some of the most exciting Porsche racing legends.

 Donnington Group 5 Race Porsche 935 Of Charles Ivey:-

-Having developed our relationship with Charles Ivey Racing through our Motorsport activities, we were appointed to service and repair the turbo on the Porsche 935 long nose group C car that they were using to compete across the UK and Europe including Le Mans.
+" Having developed our relationship with Charles Ivey Racing through our Motorsport activities, we were appointed to service and repair the turbo on the Porsche 935 long nose group C car that they were using to compete across the UK and Europe including Le Mans.

 As the first and sole appointed Borgwarner KKK service agent circa 1976, we had access to IP regarding upgrades and service items, allowing us to fully support factory teams with all turbocharging requirements.